 Medicare Part B (Medical Insurance)

-- Includes preventive services, such as screenings and vaccinations.
+- May include preventive services, such as screenings and vaccinations, when Medicare criteria are met

-- Requires a monthly premium, which varies based on income.
+- Typically requires a monthly premium, which may vary based on income

 Medicare Part C (Medicare Advantage)

-- Offered by private insurance companies as an alternative to Original Medicare.
+- Offered by private insurance companies as an alternative way to receive Medicare-covered Part A and Part B benefits

-- Costs vary depending on the plan selected.
+- Costs, coverage, and provider access can vary depending on the plan

 Medicare Part D (Prescription Drug Coverage)

-- Monthly premiums depend on the plan and provider.
+- Monthly premiums, coverage, and costs can vary depending on the plan and provider

 Medicare Enrollment Periods